Griffith's Valuation, 1847-1864

 What is this record collection and when was it published?

 Let's start with the man.
-Richard Griffith was a geological surveyor and was engaged to survey all of Ireland with respect to boundaries and land values in the 1820's as Ireland attempted to reform local taxation and in particular implement the Poor Law rate.
-He strictly managed a team of valuers who scoured the country gathering the requisite information and publishing it on a county by county basis to form what is more correctly known as the Primary Valuation of Ireland, but has become labelled more colloquially with his moniker as Griffith's Valuation (GV).
+Sir Richard Griffith [1784-1878] was engaged to survey all of Ireland with respect to boundaries and land values in the 1820's as Ireland attempted to reform local taxation and later implement the Poor Law rate.
+He was in fact a geologist and was keenly interested in the quality of the agricultural land in order to arrive at his valuations.
+He strictly managed a team of valuers who scoured the country gathering the requisite information, which they recorded in working notebooks of various formats and on annotated working maps.

 Let's start with the man.
-Richard Griffith was a geological surveyor and was engaged to survey all of Ireland with respect to boundaries and land values in the 1820's as Ireland attempted to reform local taxation and in particular implement the Poor Law rate.
-He strictly managed a team of valuers who scoured the country gathering the requisite information and publishing it on a county by county basis to form what is more correctly known as the Primary Valuation of Ireland, but has become labelled more colloquially with his moniker as Griffith's Valuation (GV).
+Sir Richard Griffith [1784-1878] was engaged to survey all of Ireland with respect to boundaries and land values in the 1820's as Ireland attempted to reform local taxation and later implement the Poor Law rate.
+He was in fact a geologist and was keenly interested in the quality of the agricultural land in order to arrive at his valuations.
+He strictly managed a team of valuers who scoured the country gathering the requisite information, which they recorded in working notebooks of various formats and on annotated working maps.

 |